 Using these tools helps drive both urgency and exclusivity from consumers.

 Getting customers to actually pay attention to your email marketing ideas can be a huge challenge.
-You want the information to be clear and concise, but striking enough to hold the customer's attention.
+An effective email marketing campaign requires the information to be clear and concise, but striking enough to hold the customer's attention.

-This is where small offerings, like offering mild discounts (10%-25%) or showing customers products that you already have on markdown can be a fantastic tool for pushing them towards that all-important Call-to-Action link.
+This is where special offers (like offering mild discounts of 10%-25%, or showing customers products that you already have on markdown), can be a fantastic tool for pushing them towards that all-important Call-to-Action link.

-You don't have to hurt your profit margins to make these types of email marketing ideas work.
+You don't have to hurt your profit margins to make these types of marketing emails work.
 Small discounts draw customers in and encourage larger cart purchases.

 Items on markdown have already been given a price reduction (usually for the purpose of clearing the inventory).
 You're not taking a bigger loss; you're just putting that information in front of the customer.